glennlopez/qdGit/README.md

 > :paperclip: This script only simplifies pushing and pulling to git.
 Initializing git from the present working directory will be added soon.

 ### How to use
 Place qdGit.sh into your project directory, then run the script.
-Running qdGit.sh will place the latest pull.py and push.py scripts into your project directory which you can use to quickly push or pull changes to your github.
-You can run qdGit.sh again to update the core scripts.
+Running qdGit.sh will place the latest pull.py and push.py into your project directory, which you can use to quickly push or pull changes by:

+Running `./push.py` to push commits to your git repository Running `./pull.py` to synchronize your local copy with your repo

 ### How setup
 Type `chmod +x qdGit.sh` into terminal to change qdGit.sh's permission to be executable.
 Run using `./qdGit.sh` after you've changed the file permission.